Shadow Work And Women’s Dynamics

 Recognizing competitiveness in others, but not in myself?

 I sometimes sit with a woman talking about competitive women’s dynamics, and she nods in totally agreement of all I say – except that she in NO WAY can recognize these things in herself.
+But, if all of the women I talk to can recognize competitiveness in the collective field, but none of them can recognize it in themselves, isn’t that a bit… odd?

 The problem with not recognizing shadows (as competitiveness) in ourselves; is that it’s within OURSELVES we can start making changes!
 It doesn’t really help us seeing these dynamics at play in others - unless we also can recognize them in ourselves.
+This is why shadow work is so important.

 My experience is that few women recognize (for example) competitive dynamics in themselves, unless they are confronted directly with it in a situation where they actually play their competitiveness out.
 This is the power of group shadow work: Our ego doesn’t get the chance to lie to itself when we are caught in the act of it.